chromium/chromium/docs/security/rule-of-2.md

 Skia](https://cs.android.com/android/platform/superproject/+/master:frameworks/base/libs/hwui/jni/BitmapFactory.cpp;l=586;drc=864d304156d1ef8985ee39c3c1858349b133b365).
 These APIs are therefore not considered memory-safe under the rule.

+## Safe Types

+As discussed above in [Normalization](#normalization), there are some types that are considered "safe," even though they are deserialized from an untrustworthy source, at high privilege, and in an unsafe language.
+These types are fundamental for passing data between processes using IPC, tend to have simpler grammar or structure, and/or have been audited or fuzzed heavily.

+* `GURL`
+* `SkBitmap`
+* `SkPixmap`
+* Protocol buffers (see above; this is not a preferred option and should be avoided where possible)

+There are also classes in //base that internally hold simple values that represent potentially complex data, such as:

+* `base::FilePath`
+* `base::Token` and `base::UnguessableToken`
+* `base::Time` and `base::TimeDelta`

+The deserialization of these is safe, though it is important to remember that the value itself is still untrustworthy (e.g. a malicious path trying to escape its parent using `../`).

 ## Existing Code That Violates The Rule

 We still have a lot of code that violates this rule.
 For example, until very